loomio/loomio_help/content/user_manual/polls/starting_proposals/index.md

 ---
-title: Starting proposals and polls
+title: Starting proposals or polls
 description: Basics, tips, and tricks for writing and using decision tools.
 weight: 10
 menu: